 Strain measurement systems with defined spots along the fiber

-This measuring technology is based on so-called fiber Bragg gratings (FBGs).
+This measuring technology is based on Fiber Bragg Gratings (FBGs).
 FBGs are created by means of the fiber being exposed to intense UV radiation at a certain position at a periodical pattern.
 Several FBGs can be written to a single fiber (typically 15 to 20) and can be read out simultaneously with a single system.
 This technology enables you to monitor changes along the glass fiber across long distances of up to several kilometers.
-Standard gratings are temperature-resistant up to approximately 100 °C at a spatial resolution of about one centimeter.
+Standard gratings are temperature-resistant up to approximately 100° C at a spatial resolution of about 1 cm.